Muhammad-Ali-Asghar-Rizwan/Physical-AI-Humanoid-Robotics-Essentials/FIX_DEPLOYMENT_ISSUES.md

 Or set up a cron job or scheduled task to periodically ping the backend's health endpoint.

 ## Testing
-After redeployment, the chatbot should work correctly on your Vercel deployment without the "Failed to fetch" error.
+After redeployment and verification, the chatbot should work correctly on your Vercel deployment without the connection errors.